 He’s an exceptional athlete, with the 2010 Canadian Ultramarathon Championship under his belt.
 He’s CEO of Integrated Sustainability, an innovative engineering company committed to developing sustainable environmental solutions.
-He’s President and CEO of MitoCanada Foundation, the charitable organization he co-founded to raise support and awareness for mitochondrial disease, which his eight-year-old son Evan suffers from.
+He’s President and CEO of MitoCanada Foundation, the charitable organization he co-founded to raise support and awareness for mitochondrial disease, from which his eight-year-old son Evan suffers.

 But the reason he excels in every aspect of his life, no matter what’s thrown his way, is what makes him most extraordinary: his ability to maintain perspective and appreciate his blessings.
 Because, as he says, things could always be worse.

 Once you know Blaine’s story, I think you’ll agree that it’s amazing he’s still able to see that things could be worse.
 But he doesn’t just talk the talk.
 He runs the run.
 He truly lives his life with a laser-sharp focus on the positive, and a steady drive to make the very best of what he has.

 Blaine was recommended to me by Kickass Canadian Julie Drury, whose four-year-old daughter Kate has also been diagnosed with mitochondrial disease—a group of disorders caused by dysfunctional mitochondria, the organelles that generate energy for all the cells in our bodies.
 “There are many words to describe Blaine Penny,” says Julie.
 “I think the best ones are ‘inspirational and incredible.’
 When you meet Blaine, you see that he exudes energy and drive.
 You can’t help but get caught up in both.
 Blaine is what being a Kickass Canadian is all about.”